 Planting Container Roses

-The best time to plant roses is in early spring after the last frost in your area.
-Use a good-quality potting soil and amend it with up to 1/3 rich organic matter, such as garden compost.
+The best time to plant container roses is in early spring after the last frost in your area.
+Use a good-quality potting mix and amend it with up to 1/3 rich organic matter, such as garden compost.
 You may also want to add some perlite to improve drainage and bone meal, blood meal or fish meal to boost the nutrients in the soil, which can be useful because even newly planted roses are heavy feeders.

 Fill containers about two-thirds full with soil and then gently place the rose plant on the soil, spreading out the exposed roots.
 Backfill the hole, softly pressing down the soil as you go.
 The soil should be level with the crown or bud union where the canes protrude from the rootstock.
 Add a 2-inch layer of mulch to the top of the soil, keeping it 2 inches away from the crown.
 Slowly water until the soil is thoroughly moist and water flows from the drainage holes.